covid-19-impact-lab/sid/README.rst

 Features
 --------

-sid is a agent-based simulation-based model for infectious diseases like COVID-19.
+sid is an agent-based simulation-based model for infectious diseases like COVID-19.

 sid's focus is on predicting the effects of non-pharmaceutical interventions on the spread of an infectious disease.
 To accomplish this task it is built to capture